Publish applications

 When you publish an application, an XML file is generated for each page and data group.
 The application structure is also modelled in an XML file.
 With this approach, the separation of the data model and the application is adhered to, and a high performance when publishing applications is ensured.

 If you have created a new application or edited an existing application, you must publish it via the main menu "File / Publish application" so that it is available in the portal with all changes.
-Click here for more information about creating an entry in the history when publishing applications.
+All information on how you can also create an entry in the history can be found here.

 Here the application can be categorized in the menu structure of the portal.

-When you click on "OK", the new application can be used in the browser.
+Click on "OK" to use the new application in the browser.

 Blocking cohort - Error when publishing applications